srs25121997/whatsapp_pygui/README.md

  press S to start the program,
  L if we want to scroll down,
- G if we want to send the invitation to the preson.
+ G if we want to send the invitation to the person.

  It auto scrolls to the person last contacted.